 At a glance

-Executive functioning involves a wide range of skills.
+Executive function involves a wide range of skills.

-Tests for executive functioning look at specific skills like working memory and organization.
+Tests for executive function look at specific skills like working memory and organization.

-Other learning differences can impact executive functioning, which can make it complicated to test.
+Other learning differences can impact executive function, which can make it complicated to test.

 It’s important that testing for executive function be done as part of a full evaluation.
 Looking at all areas of a child’s learning can reveal any other challenges that might be having an impact.